-Just like life goals, make sure financial goals are clearly defined, measurable and attainable.
-If they're linked with family goals (eg buying a bigger house), factor in your own financial safeguards too (such as being a co-signature on all assets).
+Just like life goals, make sure your financial goals are clearly defined, measurable and attainable.
+If they're linked with family goals (eg buying a house), factor in your own financial safeguards too (such as being a co-signature on all assets).

 Make time for money management

-Get on top of super
+Get on top of your super

 Taking control of super today is future self-care.
 It may help provide more choices and opportunities when you’re no longer earning an income.
 Ask yourself 'how long will my super last?' and try our superannuation calculator to see how much you might need.
 You can also try completing a lost super search, consider consolidating super accounts, and think about making additional contributions to your super.

-Have a safety net
+Have some safety nets